-The reason why I prefer it instead of Taskade for example, is because if I want to get things done I need something rather minimalistic and simple to use, I don’t want to be rethinking my whole system every time I add a task.
+The reason why I prefer it instead of Taskade for example is that if I want to get things done I need something rather minimalistic and simple to use, I don’t want to be rethinking my whole system every time I add a task.

-One thing I particularly love about TickTick (although it doesn’t fit to my lifestyle), is that it has all the tools you need to be productive: Pomodoro timers, habit trackers, events and of course tasks.
+One thing I particularly love about TickTick (although it doesn’t fit my lifestyle), is that it has all the tools you need to be productive: Pomodoro timers, habit trackers, events, and of course tasks.
 So basically one app to rule them all!